Reset your body and mind with a simple breathing practice and seated yoga sequence that you can do at your desk, or wherever you are today.

 - Become aware of the cool flow of air in your nostrils as you inhale and the warmed air as you exhale.

-- Become aware of the rise and fall of your chest as you breath and the gentle swelling and settling of your belly as you breath.
+- Become aware of the rise and fall of your chest as you breathe and the gentle swelling and settling of your belly as you breathe.

 - See if you can become aware of more subtle movements as you breathe.
 Maybe you can feel a subtle broadening of the pelvic floor or a widening of the collar bones as you inhale then notice the complete stillness, the sense of settling in your body at the bottom of your exhale.

-- Now take 10 full, nourishing breaths in and out.
+- Now take ten full, nourishing breaths in and out.
 The longest, deepest breaths you’ve taken all day.
 Counting back from 10 to 1 in your own time.